George Wright (organist): Career

 Wright's organ recordings were distributed on the Associated Program Service Transcriptions, Muzak, Thesaurus Transcription Service, Armed Forces Radio Service, RCA Custom (under the pseudonym Jocelyn McNeil), RCA Camden (under the pseudonym Guy Melendy), Malar, King, Regent, Lurite, Doric, Century, Hamilton, Reader's Digest, Essential, BANDA, HiFi, SOLO, and DOT labels.

-Wright died of heart failure on May 10, 1998, in Los Angeles.
+Wright died of heart failure, pneumonia on May 10, 1998, at the Glendale Memorial Hospital in Los Angeles with his life partner Tom Shoot at his side.
 His remains were cremated by the Neptune Society and scattered in the organization's Rose Garden.